When you buy through our links, we may earn a commission. Learn more.

 The set up is fairly simple with the Slime Tire Inflator.
 All you have to do is pull it out of the box and connect the green air hose to the black hose that comes out of the inflator.

-When you screw on the end with the pressure gauge to the tire it will let out a little bit of air while you’re screwing it on.
+When you screw on the end with the pressure gauge on the tire, it will let out a little air while you’re screwing it on.

 Hook the tire inflator directly to the battery of your vehicle.

-In the instructions, it says to not run the vehicle’s engine when using the inflator but instead have the key half turned to the accessory or “on” position.
+In the instructions, it says to not run the vehicle’s engine when using the inflator but to have the key half turned to the accessory or “on” position.

-When you connect the Slime Tire Inflator to the battery make sure you connect the positive wire first and then the negative one.
+When you connect the Slime Tire Inflator to the battery, connect the positive wire first and then the negative one.

 See Also: Top 5 Trailer Brake Controllers For Campers & RVs

-At this point, you can flip the switch and the motor should turn on.
-Note there are two switches, one is for the flashlight on the front and the other turns it on.
+You can now flip the power switch on the inflator and the motor should turn on.
+Note there are two switches.
+One is for the flashlight on the front and the other turns it on.

-Once the pressure is where you want it you can turn off the inflator.
-When you disconnect the Schrader nozzle from the tire a little air will be released.
+Once the tire pressure is where you want it, turn off the inflator.
+When you disconnect the Schrader nozzle from the tire, some air will be released.

-To offset this you may want to inflate the tire 1-2 psi over where you want it.
+To offset this, inflate the tire 1-2 psi over where you want it.

 Always use another tire pressure gauge to check the final pressure as the inline gauge may be a little off.